Tetroit/HLSL-U-Docs/Tutorial/README.md

 - Unity
 - Basic understanding of data oriented programming
-- Bonus: previous experience with shaders
+- Bonus: previous experience with shaders, c++ or graphic APIs

 This section contains a step-by-step tutorial about shader programming using URP.
-As a first goal we will create a custom Lit shader, which is amazingly simple using URP toolset!
+Since shaders have no limits, this tutorial is general purpose and will cover the creation of a custom lit shader (looks just like Unity's one).
+This way it is easier to understand the workflow and get a fascinating result, which is amazingly simple using URP toolset!

 ### Table of content